OSHA’s Hierarchy of Controls

 After all possible hazards have been eliminated or reduced from the workplace using the previous controls on OSHA’s safety hierarchy, the last piece to reducing accidents and injury is through the use of personal protective equipment such as hard hats, hearing protection, goggles, and respirators.
 While there are mandatory requirements for PPE, there are often additional equipment available to even further promote safety in your workplace.
 Contractor lawyers in Tampa can often consult your business on additional PPE that can be provided to protect workers.

-To schedule a consultation with an experience OSHA attorney from Trent Cotney, P.A., please call us today at 813.579.3278 or submit our consultation request form.
+To schedule a consultation with an experience OSHA attorney from Cotney Construction Law, please call us today at 813.579.3278 or submit our consultation request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.